 Class Diagram could be divided into three components –

-The Upper Section consists of the class name, and is a mandatory component.
-The middle section describes the class qualities and used while describing a class’s specific instance.
+The Upper Section consists of the class name and is a mandatory component.
+The middle section described the class qualities and used them while describing a class’s specific instance.
 The bottom section describes class interaction with the data.

 Advantages of Class Diagram